piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ##### MORE INFO?
 Feel free to contact us at info@piepdx.com, follow us on Twitter at http://twitter.com/piepdx, like us on Facebook at http://facebook.com/piepdx, or follow us on AngelList at http://angel.co/piepdx.

+### Written questions
+Following our review of the initial applications, PIE staff and selected mentors would

 				84. Communications
 					85. https://github.com/piepdx/pie-cookbook/blob/master/notes/logistics/letter-applications-open.md
 					86. https://github.com/piepdx/pie-cookbook/blob/master/notes/logistics/letter-applications-two-weeks.md